United Arab Emirates

 Species noted the drive around the area: Hume's Wheatear perched on an acacia at the Ain Khath Tourist Resort, Southern Grey Shrike (2), and Little Green Bee-eater (3).

 The wetland areas at Khatt were completely dry so we tried some irrigated field in the fading light of the day.
 The newly mown grass, irrigated with sprinklers at the GPS location above provided two unexpected Pied Wheatears, Red-wattled Lapwing (10+), Indian Roller (2), Little Green Bee-eater (3), and Mallard (10+).

-The Lime Butterfly mud-puddling at Fujairah National Dairy Farm
+Lime Swallowtail mud-puddling at Fujairah National Dairy Farm

 NATIONAL DAIRY FARM, DIBBA

 This site is right on the border with Oman and some of the raptors observed were coming over the striking mountains just over the border.
 The irrigated fodder fields, cow pens, and small wet pools and ditches provided some great birding but time dictated that we could only cover part of the site and surely more good birds were present here.
 Of all the irrigated grasslands visited this week, the dairy farm has the lushest fields and greatest potential.